 Adding insult to injury, you’ll have to spend time you may not have trying to get your hands on crypto currency you need to make payments to someone that’s extorting you.

 Even if you go through this strenuous process and pay the hacker their fee, it’s not a guarantee you’ll get your data back.

-3. Hacking is a reality that cannot be avoided
+3. Hacking cannot be avoided

 Most businesses and even government institutions haven’t taken cyber security as seriously as they should.